JThomas404/saa-certification/README.md

 - **Lesson 31-40**: Advanced topics like encryption, CloudWatch monitoring, and scaling services.

 Each lesson includes detailed explanations, code samples, and configuration files where applicable.
 The goal is to provide a comprehensive understanding of AWS services and how they can be combined to build scalable, secure systems.

 ---

-## Challenges Faced

-While going through the lessons, I encountered a few challenges:
-- **IAM Policy Confusion**: Initially, I had trouble understanding the difference between managed and inline IAM policies.
-After hands-on practice and reviewing documentation, I gained a clearer understanding of their differences and best practices.
-- **CloudFormation Templates**: Converting manual setups to CloudFormation scripts was challenging due to the verbosity and learning the syntax.
-With practice, I became more comfortable using CloudFormation for automated infrastructure deployment.
-- **VPC Networking**: Setting up a multi-tier VPC architecture was complex, but it was crucial for understanding how AWS handles networking and security.
-Troubleshooting issues related to routing, NAT Gateways, and VPC Peering was invaluable in enhancing my overall networking skills.

----